 The pain can be worsened by emotional stress.

 For some patients, the symptoms go away on their own.
-In others, chronic pain and dysfunction can persist for months or years.
+However, in others, chronic pain and dysfunction can persist for months or years.

 If not diagnosed and treated early, post-traumatic pain may progress to increasingly disabling symptoms, which can include:

 Atrophy (tissue wasting).
-Patients tend to avoid moving an arm or a leg because it hurts, or it is difficult to move because of stiffness.
+Patients tend to avoid moving an arm or a leg because it hurts or is difficult to move because of stiffness.
 If the body part is not moved, skin, bones, and muscles may start to weaken and deteriorate.

 Contracture (muscle tightening).
 The patient may experience a tightening of their muscles.
 This can potentially lead to a condition in which the hand and fingers, or foot and toes, contract into a fixed position.